A place to help people to find understanding why church tradition and experience is often quite different from the simplicity of the New Testament.

 What is presented here should make it obvious that the church structure around us is hopelessly departed from the Word of God.
 It is as it was at the time of Christ when Jesus called His sheep out from the sheepfolds of the false shepherds..

 Does this list sound like what any elders do that you know?
-This is not a life of managing, giving orders, adjusting the thermostat, making annoucements, governing, CEO'ing ... as some of the language experts have said and as many of my brothers practice today.
+This is not a life of managing, giving orders, adjusting the thermostat, making announcements, governing, CEO'ing ... as many of our brothers practice today.

 If we set aside the traditions we learned and look just at scripture, we can see an elder as a vigilant, self-sacrificing, humble, giving, working servant of the flock.
 He might be an apostle, he might be a prophet, he might be a teacher, he might be a pastor.
 He might just be an older seasoned veteran in life and spiritual experience.